How to make money as a student: 47 student side hustles in the UK

-How to make money while in college?
+How to make money while at uni?
 Here are the best side hustles you can try out in your free time.Start a side hustle now

 Active side hustles

 1. Become a mover.
 This is a quick way to earn extra cash and lend a hand.
 If you don’t mind moving furniture, appliances, plants, or other belongings, this is a side gig that will only take a few hours out of your busy schedule (bonus points if you have a car so you can transport these items yourself and earn more cash!)

 2. Offer gardening and handyman services.
 From helping people maintain their gardens, shovelling snow and raking garden waste, to window cleaning and doing paint jobs, there are so many odd jobs that people would pay for to have extra help with.